sodal-project/cartographer/README.md

 The open-source "Core" system offers fundamental tools for working with a graph database and includes MongoDB for handling additional data.
 It supports creating modules that ingest, format, store, and display graph data.

+## Auth

+- Using JWT

+### Generating secret keys for .env

+To generate a value for the ACCESS_TOKEN_SECRET and the REFRESH_TOKEN_SECRET in .env

+  1. Open a terminal window and type node followed by the enter key to enter the Node REPL
+  2. Run this `require('crypto').randomBytes(64).toString('hex')`
+  3. Use the resulting value for ACCESS_TOKEN_SECRET and run again for the REFRESH_TOKEN_SECRET

 ## Dependencies

 ### Client Dependencies